sjjtu/g_kickstart/README.md

+# Google Kickstart

+This repo contains code for practise sessions and real time challenges of Google's kickstart coding competition.
+Use the bash script to generate the folder structure:

+1. Make bash script executable:
 ```
 chmod +x setup.sh
 ```

-Run the setup file to create a directory with starter code for a problem
+2. Run the setup file to create a directory with starter code for a problem
 ```
 ./setup.sh
 ```